jeremyKisner/go-learn/README.md

 # go-learn
-Learning Go with various coding challenges and scenarios.
+My playground for learning Go with various coding challenges and scenarios.

 # run unit tests
 ```